 }

-If this request was processed by a US merchant, the signature screen would not appear in the payment flow.
-If the request was processed in Argentina, a regional rule requiring signatures would be applied, and the signature screen would appear despite the transaction setting.
+• If the request is processed in Argentina, a regional rule requiring signatures is applied, and the signature screen appears despite the transaction setting.

-, but each may only allow the modification of some settings.
+To use transaction settings, you must initiate a subclass of TransactionRequest (that is, a SaleRequest, AuthRequest, or PreAuthRequest).
+Transaction settings work for all subclasses of TransactionRequest, but each may only allow the modification of some settings.
 Support for each setting may also be different for each SDK.
-Refer to the API documentation for complete details.

 Tips